SCECcode/muscal/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/sceccode/mscal)
 [![mscal-ucvm-ci Actions Status](https://github.com/SCECcode/mscal/workflows/mscal-ucvm-ci/badge.svg)](https://github.com/SCECcode/mscal/actions)

-The Multi-Scale CALifornia (MSCAL) statewide velocity model provides a high-resolution, integrated description of seismic structure across the state.
-Built upon the CANVAS base model (Doody et al., 2023), MSCAL incorporates diverse regional and local velocity datasets into a unified structure, capturing features ranging from broad crustal-mantle structures to fine-scale local anomalies such as sedimentary basins.
-To ensure performance, the model underwent a data-informed refinement process guided by simulations of small validation events.
-A key feature of MSCAL is the inclusion of a spatially-optimized near-surface low-velocity taper (LVT), specifically designed to better represent under-resolved shallow structures and improve the accuracy of ground-motion predictions.
+The Multi-Scale CALifornia (MSCAL) statewide Vp and Vs velocity models provide high-quality integrated description of seismic structures across the state.
+Starting with the CANVAS base model (Doody et al., 2023), MSCAL incorporates multiple regional and local velocity datasets into a unified structure, capturing features ranging from broad crustal-mantle structures to fine-scale local anomalies such as sedimentary basins.

+To ensure quality, the merged multi-scale models underwent a data-informed refinement process guided by simulations of small validation events.
+A key feature of MSCAL is the inclusion of a locally optimized near-surface low-velocity taper (LVT), specifically designed to better represent under-resolved shallow structures and improve the accuracy of ground-motion predictions.

 ## Installation